 Some luggage can fit a 15” MacBook Pro, but won’t fit a 15.6” Lenovo or Dell laptop.
 Be sure to check the actual dimensions of the laptop compartment, to make sure that it will fit your device.

 It’s not so easy to find good luggage that can fit 17” laptops, so I didn’t include a lot of options here.
 Underseat bags are generally too small to fit such large devices, so you will have to get either a suitcase or a backpack.
 Be sure to check out my review of the best travel backpacks for 17” laptops, for a lot more options!

-Materials play a big role in durability and performance of luggage.
-You deserve only the best, so I tried to focus only on carry on luggage that is made from premium materials.
+Materials play a big role in the durability and performance of luggage.
+You deserve only the best, so I tried to focus only on carry-on luggage that is made from premium materials.

 For suitcases, that’s polycarbonate.
 This is a sturdy but lightweight material, which bends upon impact.
 It is going to take a lot of effort to break the shell of a PC suitcase, and that’s exactly how we like it.

 What about softshell bags?
 Nylon is generally preferred to polyester because it has better water resistance.
 But in this case, it’s all about the coating.
 The two materials have very similar properties, and they behave in a similar way.
 But good waterproof coating is what makes a good bag great – it ensures that your laptop stays dry no matter what, which is the most important thing.

 Let’s be real – nobody wants to go on vacation, only to wind up with a water-damaged laptop.
 This is an issue not even travel insurance can help you with, and you would have to spend hundreds upon hundreds of dollars to fix your device.